 We should add that it concerns us to read that your husband has become "frustrated" with you about this.
 What's more, we have an uneasy feeling that all his talk about "going to sleep at a friend's house" may be nothing more than a passive-aggressive way of trying to shame you.
 From our perspective, these behaviors and attitudes indicate that he has not yet reached the point of experiencing real "godly sorrow" (2 Corinthians 7:10) over his past actions.
 A person who is genuinely repentant is also humble and meek.
 He doesn't make demands or blame someone else for the pain and awkwardness he's caused by his own poor choices.
 Instead, he asks, "How can I make you more comfortable?"
 He is sincerely willing to do whatever it takes to put the relationship back on a good footing.

 So much for your spouse's "issues."
 On your side of the ledger, it might be a good idea to search your heart and make sure that you aren't refusing to come back to bed out of an unconscious desire to punish your husband.
 You need to realize that no amount of "hurting him back" can ever remove the scar his infidelity has left upon your marriage.
 The only real solution is to find some way to get beyond the pain and start over again.
 These are the kinds of questions you'll want to hash out at length with a trained marriage therapist.

+Call us.
 Focus on the Family's Counseling staff can provide you with referrals to specialists in this field who are practicing in your area.
-They'd also be more than happy to discuss your situation with you over the phone.
-If you think this might be helpful, don't hesitate to contact them for a free consultation.
-They're available to speak with you at this number.
+They'd also be more than happy to discuss your situation with you over the phone for a free consultation.

 Affairs and Adultery